netdata/netdata/docs/configure/spaces-war-rooms.md

 War Rooms are granular containers for organizing nodes, viewing key metrics in real-time, and monitoring the health and alarm status of many nodes.

-War Rooms organize the [at-a-glance Node view](/docs/visualize/view-all-nodes.md) and any new [new dashboards](/docs/visualize/create-dashboards.md) you build.
+War Rooms organize the [at-a-glance Node view](/docs/visualize/view-all-nodes.md) and any [new dashboards](/docs/visualize/create-dashboards.md) you build.

 We recommend a few strategies for organizing your War Rooms.